airtai/faststream/SECURITY.md

 # Security Policy

-Security and stability is very important for FastStream.
+Security and stability are paramount for FastStream.

-Learn more about it below. 👇
+Learn more below. 👇

 ## Versions

-The latest version of FastStream is supported.
+The latest version of FastStream is actively supported.

-You are encouraged to write tests for your application and update your FastStream version frequently after ensuring that your tests are passing.
-This way you will benefit from the latest features, bug fixes, and **security fixes**.
+We strongly encourage you to write tests for your application and regularly update your FastStream version after confirming that your tests pass.
+This ensures you benefit from the latest features, bug fixes, and **security updates**.

 ## Reporting a Vulnerability

-If you think you have identified a security issue, and even if you are not sure about it, please report it right away.
-But, **do not open a public issue**.
+If you suspect a security issue, even if you are uncertain, please report it promptly.
+However, **do not create a public issue**.

-To responsibly report a security issue, please navigate to the Security tab for the repo and click *"Report a vulnerability"*.
+To responsibly report a security concern, navigate to the Security tab of the repository and click on *"Report a vulnerability"*.

 ![Screenshot of repo security tab showing "Report a vulnerability" button](https://github.com/encode/.github/raw/master/img/github-demos-private-vulnerability-reporting.png)

-Alternatively, you can send me an email to: [info@airt.ai](info@airt.ai)
+Alternatively, you can send an email to: [info@airt.ai](info@airt.ai).

-Be sure to include as much detail as necessary in your report.
-As with reporting normal issues, a minimal reproducible example will help to fix the issue faster.
+Ensure your report contains sufficient detail.
+As with standard issue reports, a minimal, reproducible example expedites issue resolution.

-Also, please add to your report output of following command:
+Also, include the output of the following command in your report:

 ```bash
 faststream --version